wumm-project/RDFData/Ontologies/README.md

 * TOP-Glossary.ttl - The 100 terms glossary of the TRIZ Ontology Project
   <https://triz-summit.ru/onto_triz/100/>
 * VDI-Glossary.ttl - The glossary in the German VDI norm
+  - Changes from the version of Sept.
+2021 added

 ## Parts of the TRIZ Theory Corpus